kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ### Filipino Nationalist Movement (1872-1898)

-After 300 years under Spanish yoke, Filipinos come to realize that they can do the oppression of their fellow countrymen just as well as their European colonizers, maybe even better.
+After 300 years under Spanish yoke, Filipinos come to realize that they can probably do the oppression of their fellow countrymen just as well as their European colonizers, maybe even better.

 [`Photo: Filipino priests Gomez, Burgos and Zamora, who are almost never seen apart.`](/images/gomburza-gomez-burgos-zamora.gif)